-- with an identified specific disability or developmental delay

-- who require additional assistance to fully participate in the

-- kindergarten program

-- who require a combination of services which are individually planned

-- has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or

-- has been referred by:

-- the National Disability Insurance Scheme

-- Early Childhood Intervention Services

-- Kindergarten Field Officer

-- Maternal and Child Health nurse, or

-- is assessed as having delays in 2 or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten.
+The child is identified on their birth certificate as one of a set of triplets, quadruplets or more.
+High priority children Process that could be used to verify need(s) Children with additional needs, defined as children who: • with an identified specific disability or developmental delay • who require additional assistance to fully participate in the • kindergarten program • who require a combination of services which are individually planned holds a Child Disability Health Care Card, and/or has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or has been referred by: the National Disability Insurance Scheme Early Childhood Intervention Services Kindergarten Field Officer Maternal and Child Health nurse, or is assessed as having delays in 2 or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten.